Expertise

 Painful Sex

 Painful sex, or dyspareunia, is discomfort during or after sexual intercourse.
 It’s a common issue affecting many women and can stem from physical, emotional, or hormonal causes.
-Common Symptoms Possible Causes Physical Causes Emotional/Psychological Causes Diagnosis: Treatment Options Medical Treatments Psychological Support Frequently Asked Questions Q: Is painful sex normal?A: While common, it’s not something you should endure.
+Common symptoms Possible causes Physical Causes Emotional/Psychological causes Diagnosis Treatment options Medical Treatments Psychological Support Frequently Asked Questions Q: Is painful sex normal?A: While common, it’s not something you should endure.

 Painful Sex Read More »